fairvault/user-documentation/getting-started.md

 1. Navigate to the **Dataverse** collection of your institute.
 2. Click **“Add Data” → “New Dataset”**.
 3. Fill in the metadata fields, such as title, author, contact information, description, keywords, and subject area.

+   a) In this test version of FAIRVault, the metadata also comprises of questions related to the confidentiality of the data.

+   b) Make sure to fill out this [Decision Tree questionnaire](https://ugent.qualtrics.com/jfe/form/SV_0od3zuglm2D01P8), and **include the response summary** which you will receive by email as a file in your dataset deposit.

-4. Upload your data files.
+5. Upload your data files, including the summary pdf file of the [Decision Tree questionnaire](https://ugent.qualtrics.com/jfe/form/SV_0od3zuglm2D01P8).
-5. Save the draft and review the metadata before publishing.
-Curators will review datasets before they are made public.
+6. Save the draft and review the metadata before publishing.
+7. Curators will receive a notification to review your dataset and publish it.

 ![Add data](images/add_data_1.png)